lgss/lgss-digital-tech-playbook/outsystems/development.md

 ### Creating your Delete<Entity> Server Action
 !> When creating a Server Action that deletes an Entity, **do not** use the default Delete method unless you're absolutely sure what you're doing.

-Instead, create your Server Action so that it uses an `update` method to set the `isActive` flag to `false`.
+Instead, create your Server Action so that it uses an `Update` method to set the `IsActive` flag to `False`.
+Naming convention is to call the method `SoftDelete_<Entity>`.

-You should also create an `undelete` Server Action to ensure records can be retrieved easily.
+You should also create an `Undelete` Server Action to ensure records can be retrieved easily.

 This ensures that records can be deleted in a way that retains the data for Information Management and Retention regulations.